apalmer1377/Nand2Tetris/README.md

                 This was more of a personal preference, and doesn't affect the actual performance.
                 2. When variables are declared as a list (e.g. "var int i,j;"), the program outputs each declaration on its own, rather than maintaining the original structure.
 This was an oversight on my part, but ultimately doesn't affect the end compilation.

+Chapter 11: jack\_compiler/\* -- all files from chapter 10, plus compiler (all written in C), passes all tests.
+    \*\*There are some memory errors, but hoping to fix these in the next couple of days.